lodauria/Individual_Assignments/second_assignment.md

 ## Hands-on walkthrough

-For the second assignment the interaction with the environment is carried out by multiple M3 nodes of the FIT IoT-Lab.
+For the second assignment the interaction with the environment is simulated by multiple M3 nodes of the FIT IoT-Lab.
 The overall wireless sensor network is connected to the Internet through an A8-M3 node.
 Make sure to have installed [RIOTS-OS](https://github.com/RIOT-OS/RIOT), [Mosquitto RSMB](https://github.com/eclipse/mosquitto.rsmb), [Mosquitto broker](https://github.com/eclipse/mosquitto) and to have active [AWS](https://www.awseducate.com/signin/SiteLogin?ec=302&startURL=%2Fstudent%2Fs%2F) and [FIT IOT-Lab](https://www.iot-lab.info/testbed/login?next=%2Fdashboard) accounts.

 ### Submit an IoT LAB experiment